 They were honest and shared what they used again and again.

 These are the items to put on your baby registry.

-I always tell moms that breastfeeding shouldn’t cause a sore back.
+Breastfeeding pillows are probably the most popular breastfeeding accessory on the market.
+When you nurse your baby it shouldn’t cause you to have a sore back.
 Let’s be honest, when you first have a baby there are a lot of things that are going to be sore.
 Your back shouldn’t be one of them.

 I once saw a mama in a grocery store breastfeeding her baby in a front carrier the entire time.
 Baby was content and mama got her shopping done.
 Gotta love a multi-tasking mama!

 She was using an Ergo.
 They have high quality carriers with a variety of options.

 If you want a wrap type carrier check out these great options.

 For a super-easy baby wrap get the Baby K’tan It slips on like a shirt.
 How genius is that?

 If your arms get tired easily or you happen to suffer from carpal tunnel syndrome a front carrier is a breastfeeding accessory that can make breastfeeding much more comfortable.